Murder of Georgann Hawkins: Presumed discovery of remains

 On September 6, 1974, two hunters stumbled across skeletal human remains near a service road in Issaquah, about 17 miles east of Seattle and two miles from Lake Sammamish.
 King County police sealed off the area.
 After a three-day search, a set of two skulls were found along with various other bones and tufts of reddish blonde and dark brown hair.
 The remains had fully decomposed and had been disturbed by scavenging animals.
-The absence of clothing and jewelry at the scene led investors to believe that the bodies were left and discarded at the scene naked.
+The absence of clothing and jewelry at the scene led investigators to believe that the bodies were left and discarded at the scene naked.

 The skulls were later identified to be those of Janice Ott and Denise Naslund, through dental charts and samples of their hair taken from hair brushes.
 There was also a third set of remains discovered in the form of a femur and several vertebrae.
 These are believed to have been those of Hawkins, but were impossible to identify.

 Six months later on March 1, 1975, forestry students from Green River Community College discovered the skull of Brenda Ball on Taylor Mountain, approximately 30 miles from the Flame Tavern where she disappeared.
 Two days later on March 3, Bob Keppel stumbled upon the skull of Susan Rancourt, who had vanished from Central Washington State University in Ellensburg, 87 miles away.
 Like Ball, Rancourt's skull had been fractured from a blunt object.
 Roberta Park's skull was the next to be found, 262 miles away from the campus of Oregon State University.
 Like the others, her skull too had signs of fractures from a blunt object.
 The last remains to be found on Taylor Mountain were those of Lynda Ann Healy.
 Unlike the other discoveries, only her jawbone was discovered and later identified through dental records.
 No remains of Donna Manson or Georgann Hawkins were found at the scene.

-After the discovery of the remains, law enforcement found more common denominators in the murders and disappearances.
-Each of the women had been dealing with a turbulence of some sort on the day they had disappeared.